 In fact, if Texas were to join OPEC, it would be the oil cartel’s fifth-largest member.

 And if you recall from last week, I showed you how one company drilling in the Permian Basin is outperforming the largest oil company on the planet!

-Despite the high quality of West Texas Intermediate, WTI is currently trading at a $3.57/bbl discount to another major oil benchmark: Brent crude.
+Despite the high quality of West Texas Intermediate, WTI is currently trading at more than a $7.00/bbl discount to another major oil benchmark: Brent crude.

 Brent crude is actually a blend of oil from more than a dozen oil fields located in the North Sea.
 Although considered both light and sweet, Brent is slightly heavier than WTI, with an API gravity of 38.06 and a sulfur content of 0.37%.

 During the latter half of 2017, the price spread between Brent and WTI reached as high as $8 per barrel.